techidaily/site-win11/source/_posts/activate-and-optimize-windows-powershell-script-policies.md

 ![Powershell set execcution policy remotesigned](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/powershell-set-execcution-policy-remotesigned.jpg)

- You can use a[PowerShell cmdlet](https://www.makeuseof.com/windows-powershell-commands-cmdlets/) to set the execution policy to RemoteSigned.
+ You can use a [PowerShell cmdlet](https://www.makeuseof.com/windows-powershell-commands-cmdlets/) to set the execution policy to RemoteSigned.
 The command-line interface makes it easy to change execution policy quickly without using the Settings app.

  Also, the Settings app can only enable or disable the RemoteSigned execution policy.
 Whereas PowerShell lets you set other policies and scopes as well.